- Pets and Animals

 Which all sounds kind of callous and uncaring.
 We live in an age that increasingly sees pets, especially dogs and cats, elevated to the status of full family member with all the benefits and privileges that such a designation bestows.

 However certain well-intentioned, and not-so-well-intentioned, entities have gotten behind a movement to change the term pet owner to pet guardian supposedly in the belief that a guardian will treat animals more responsibly.

 I’m not aware of any evidence to support that position and agree with most people who believe that an irresponsible and neglectful pet owner will also be an irresponsible and neglectful guardian.

 ● Owners have the sole responsibility to care for their pets, while guardians are typically part of a group effort with the courts and other unknown third parties.
-How would you like your local shelter volunteers or organized animal rights activists involved in decisions regarding your pet?
+Would you approve of your local shelter volunteers or organized animal rights activists being involved in decisions regarding your pet?

 ● Guardianship status would open the door to legal challenges to the course of treatment an animal's owner and veterinarian decide upon.